Leopold Mandić: Priesthood

 On 20 September 1890, Mandić was ordained to the priesthood at the Basilica of Santa Maria della Salute in Venice at the age of 24 by Cardinal Domenico Agostini, Patriarch of Venice.

-After his ordination, Mandić was sent to posts in various Capuchin friaries in the Venice region and in his native Croatia.
+After his ordination, Mandić was sent to posts in various Capuchin friaries in the Venice region and in Croatia.
+He could not speak loudly enough to preach publicly.
 Among his various tasks were the teaching of the seminarians who followed him, as well as the household duties of the house, such as porter.
 Common to all his assignments was that of the duty of a confessor at the church which the friars served.
 This went on until 1906, when he was assigned to the Friary of Santa Croce in Padua.
 It was there that he would spend the rest of his life.

 Death

 Mandić suffered from esophagus cancer, which would ultimately lead to his death at age 76.
 On 30 July 1942, while preparing for Mass, he collapsed on the floor.
 He was then brought to his cell, where he was given the last rites.
-Friars who had gathered at his bed began singing "Salve Regina" and saw that Leopold died as they sang "O clement, O loving, O sweet Virgin Mary".
+Friars who had gathered at his bed began singing Salve Regina and saw that Leopold died as they sang "O clement, O loving, O sweet Virgin Mary".